Milton Waldman

-Milton Waldman (1895–1976) was an author of historical biographies and literary advisor at William Collins, Sons, London.
-He is also remembered for his correspondence with J. R. R. Tolkien who was seeking a publisher for his legendarium and The Lord of the Rings, combined into one work.
+Milton Waldman (1895–1976) was an American author of historical biographies and literary advisor at William Collins, Sons, London.
+He is also remembered for his correspondence with J. R. R. Tolkien, who was seeking a publisher for his legendarium and The Lord of the Rings, combined into one work.
 Waldman was interested but refused to publish the work.

 Biography

 Milton Waldman was born in 1895 in Cleveland, Ohio.
 He was educated at Yale University.
 During the First World War, he served in the United States Army.
 He wrote biographies of historical figures, especially Queens of England.
 His first published book was Americana in 1925, about American literature from the time of the first Europeans onwards.
 Around 1930 he moved to London, where he worked as an editor at the London Mercury literary journal, and as a literary advisor for the publisher Longmans, Green.
 In 1949 he became a literary advisor to the publisher William Collins, Sons.
 He rose to become director of that company.
 He also became managing director of the publisher Rupert Hart-Davis Ltd. He was made a fellow of the Royal Society of Letters.
 He had a son and two daughters.
 He died in London in 1976.